liximomo/vscode-sftp/README.md

   /**
    *  array of glob patterns that will be appended to `config root` and `remotePath`
    *  Note: the ** sequence matches a sequence of zero or more files and directories
-   *  examples: */
+   *  examples:
+   */
    //    "**/.vscode" means every file or directory with name .vscode, at any depth in the file tree
    //     'a/b/.vscode' matches
    //     'a/b/.vscode/c.txt' does NOT match
-   //    "**/.vscode/**" means every file or directory under a .vscode directory, at any depth in the file tree
+   //    "**/.vscode/**" means every file or directory under a .vscode dir, at any depth in the file tree
    //     'a/b/.vscode/c.txt' matches
    //     'a/b/.vscode/c/d.txt' matches
    //     'a/b/.vscode/e' matches